 - Data protection and security

 - Commercials

-- Rays
+- Radiation

 - Privacy (accessibility)

-- The personal contact cannot be replaced by them
+- Cannot replace personal contact

 - Misinterpretations

 - No excitement to learn functionalities in a playful way

 - No need to use specific ways to communicate

-- Existence of substitutes (e.g. PC replacing tablet)
+• Existence of substitutes (e.g. PC replacing tablet)

-The following charts reflects the informal caregivers' perspective on the rejection of modern communication devices.
-According to their assessment, major reasons why elderly people often do not use such devices are in the first place fine motoric skills and cognitive impairments.
+The chart above reflects the informal caregivers' perspective on the rejection of modern communication devices by elderly users.
+According to their assessment, major reasons why elderly people often do not use such devices are primarly the lack of fine motoric skills and the existence of cognitive impairments.
 At least 92%, 73% and 72% of the respondents also consider hearing impairments, impaired oral expression and motoric abilities at least moderately important reasons for that.
 None of these factors are considered barley important or unimportant by any significant shares of the sample.